MC’s PLOTXY - A scientific plotting and post-processing program

 PlotXY has a special architecture, which creates individual windows for individual plots, which are also separated from the main window, the DataSelection Window.
 When working on a cluttered desktop, it may happen that some of the plot windows finish below other windows (from other programs running).

-To put on top of the desktop all the active plot windows, select the DataSelection window, and hover with the mouse on its area.
+To put on top of the desktop all the active plot windows, just select the DataSelection window, clicking on it.

-On the other hand, to have in the DataSelection window the tab corresponding to a plot window to be displayed, select a plot window and hover in the plot area with the mouse.
+On the other hand, to have in the DataSelection window the tab corresponding to a plot window to be displayed, select a plot window (or a Fourier window) clicking on it.
+This feature is called auto tab-switch.

 PlotXY contains an algorithm to determine automatically the span of the variables on the axes in such a way that the actual plot covers a large part of the plot rectangle (at least 80%) and the number on the axes are “round”, i.e. they contain the least possible significant digits.